 Why Professional Bios Matter + How to Write One

-It’s 2019, people.
-Now that it's customary for employers to scour the internet to learn about job candidates, it’s important that we actively tell them who we are and what we’re about, career-wise, rather than rely on what narratives our social media presence(s) might create about us.
-Writing a professional bio can help us control … Continue reading Why Professional Bios Matter + How to Write One
+In today's business landscape, it has become customary for employers to scour the internet to gain insights into job candidates.
+Therefore, rather than rely on what narratives our social media presence(s) might suggest about us, it's crucial for professionals to actively communicate who they are and what they are about, career-wise.
+Writing a professional bio … Continue reading Why Professional Bios Matter + How to Write One

 The Trinity to Attracting Employers: Resume/Portfolio/Website